Alf Clausen: The Simpsons and other work

 Whilst working on The Simpsons, Clausen scored The Critic from 1994 to 1995 and Bette in 2000.
 He also scored the 1998 film Half Baked.
 He recorded the album Swing Can Really Hang You Up The Most in 2003, comprising the arrangements he made over his career, performed by his jazz orchestra, after self-financing it.

 In 2011, Clausen was awarded the American Society of Composers, Authors and Publishers Golden Note Award.
 ASCAP President Paul Williams said his "decades of scores for The Simpsons and other TV programs and films are as endlessly inventive as the imaginations of the shows' writers and animators.
 It takes a lot of serious work and thought to compose, arrange and conduct such wonderfully happy music."

 On August 30, 2017, after 27 years of scoring for The Simpsons, it was revealed that Clausen was dismissed from the show, with suggestions that the reasons behind the decision were largely financial.
 His last complete score was for "Dogtown".
 However, following the news of Clausen's departure, the producers of the show stated that he would "continue to have an ongoing role in the show."
 Beginning with Season 29, scoring was taken over by Bleeding Fingers Music, with Clausen credited as "Composer Emeritus."
-He is credited for composing the music for the episode "Whistler's Father".
+His last credit is for composing the music for the episode "Whistler's Father".

-On August 5, 2019, Clausen announced he is suing the Fox Network for his removal from the show, saying that he was fired due to ageism.
-After a portion was dismissed in August 2020, Clausen would drop the suit entirely in January 2022.
+On August 5, 2019, Clausen announced he was suing the Fox Network for his removal from the show, saying that he was fired due to ageism and disability discrimination, though the producers claimed that Clausen was fired for an inability to work with more modern music styles.
+After a portion was dismissed in August 2020, Clausen dropped the suit entirely in January 2022.

-Personal life
+Personal life and death

-Clausen's son Scott is also a composer.

-In April 2020, Clausen revealed he had been diagnosed with Parkinson's disease.
+In April 2020, Clausen revealed he had been diagnosed with Parkinson's disease, though it was subsequently reported that his illness was progressive supranuclear palsy, which is often initially misdiagnosed as Parkinson's.
+Clausen died at his home in Los Angeles, on May 29, 2025, at the age of 84.